 8. Misplaced loyalty – 1 Corinthians 4:6

-Favouritism comes from the wrong attitude in our own heart.
-We take one look at a person and immediately come to a conclusion regarding their spiritual condition, their social status (clothes, money, house), education, life habits, past sin, and we decide whether we want to associate with them again or not.
-We have emotions of jealousy, fear, self righteousness, prejudice, and competitiveness.
+Favouritism comes from having the wrong attitude in our own heart.
+We take one look at people and immediately come to a conclusion regarding their spiritual condition, social status (clothes, money, house), education, life habits or past sin and we decide whether we want to associate with them again or not.
+We have emotions of jealousy, fear, self-righteousness, prejudice and competitiveness.

-In the Church today people are often chosen for a job (Philippians 1:17) because of their financial position, their natural ability, or social influence, not because they have spiritual gifts to equip them.
-This so often causes problems (James 2:6) as the person feels they are so capable.
-They do not do any of the work by faith in God’s strength, or with a servant heart.
-They suffer burnout and are offended (James 3:14,16) when the job is taken from them, as they were never meant to be doing it in the first place.
-The person who was meant to be in the position, but did not have basic education, but had a passion to serve God in that area, is having a wilderness experience wondering why he is not being used.
-This dishonours the Name of Christ and causes all the devices of the devil to work at causing division in the Body of Christ, 1 Corinthians 4:6-13.
+In churches today, people are often chosen for a job (Philippians 1:17) because of their financial position, their natural ability, or social influence, not because they have spiritual gifts to equip them.
+This so often causes problems (James 2:6) because people believe themselves to be capable.
+They do not do any of the work by faith in God’s strength or with a servant heart.
+They suffer burnout and are offended (James 3:14,16) when the job is taken from them, because they were never meant to be doing it in the first place.
+The person who was meant to be in the position and had a passion to serve God in that area did not have, perhaps, any basic education and is now going through a wilderness experience, wondering why he or she is not being used.
+This dishonours the Name of Christ and enables the devil to work by causing division in the Body of Christ.
+(See 1 Corinthians 4:6-13.)

-No one person should have any priority over another but all should look at others better than themselves (Romans 12:3) As any person who is called by God to do a job, either in the Church or secular is anointed for that task, 1 John 2:26-27.
-That means that the whole power of God, through the Holy Spirit, is available to do that job.
+No one person should have any priority over another but all should look at others as better than themselves (Romans 12:3).
+People who are called by God to do a job, either in a church or secular organisation, are anointed for that task, 1 John 2:26-27.
+This means that the whole power of God, through the Holy Spirit, is available to them to do that job.
 That is far greater than any natural ability.
-Then if we are anointed we can be humble as we recognise that it is Christ in us that does the work, so we have no reason to boast, Ephesians 2:9.
+Also, if we are anointed, we can be humble, because we recognise that it is Christ in us that does the work and we have no reason to boast.
+(See Ephesians 2:9.)